excellenthua/Vimconfig/README.md

 #my vim configuration with pathogen to manage bundles
 =====================================================
 This vim configuration uses pathogen to manage bundles.
 As we know, if we use git clone to download plugin bundles, in fact, each bundle is a git repository.
-So we need to use git submodule command  to update the configuration. <\br>
+So we need to use git submodule command  to update the configuration. </br>
 This configuration contains following plugin:

         surptab.vim \\use tab to autocomplete
         fortran.vim \\fortran smart indent
         solarized.vim \\use fancy solarized color in vim